-ECDIS: A navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS convention, as amended, by displaying selected information from a System Electronic Chart (SENC) with positional information from navigation sensors to assist the mariner in route planning and route monitoring, and if required display additional navigation-related information.
+3 ECDIS: A navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS convention, as amended, by displaying selected information from a System Electronic Chart (SENC) with positional information from navigation sensors to assist the mariner in route planning and route monitoring, and if required display additional navigation-related information.

-shipping should be identified.
-AIS data can be utilised in locating shipping movements.
+3.2.1 The major routes along the coasts and in the approaches to ports that are used by international shipping should be identified.
+AIS data can be used in identifying shipping movements.
 The inclusion and impact of routeing measures (both IMO-approved and national), vessel traffic services, pilotage and port operations management must also be considered.
 Where there is a good chance of obtaining a response, existing chart users and international commercial shipping companies should be consulted.
 In general, a better response will be obtained if users are asked to comment on options rather than to come up with solutions on their own.